Our blogs

 Reading

 Please read for 20 minutes each evening to an adult at home.
 Discuss what you have read with an adult.
-See if you can spot any nouns – do they have capital letters or not?
+Can you find out the meaning of any new words in a dictionary?

 Spellings